expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 For example, `$+ A + B $* = $* B + A $! ph` will find different frames related to the commutativity
 of addition which don't involve `wff` variables.
 Instead of `$! ph` it is possible to write `$! wff`, because a typecode matches all variables of that type.

+### Previous version of pattern search

+Before the pattern search described in this document, which is the version 2, metamath-lamp had a less flexible [pattern search version 1](search_by_pattern.md).
+The version 1 is deprecated now.
+It is still supported but may be deleted in one of the future versions of metamath-lamp.

+### Pattern search settings

+On an Explorer tab select the "hamburger menu" -> "Pattern search parameters".
+This will open a dialog which allows:
+1. Select the version of pattern search.
+2. Allow/disallow highlighting of matched symbols and the highligh color.
+Highlighting of matched symbols is not supported by the pattern search version 1.